groundlight/groundlight_ros/README.md

 Some users prefer to put the token into their bashrc file so that it is always ready to be used.
 To do this, run: `echo 'export GROUNDLIGHT_API_TOKEN="<YOUR API TOKEN>"' >> ~/.bashrc && source ~/.bashrc`.

 ## Usage
 This library assumes that your robot already has a topic where camera frames are published frequently and that the messages are of type `sensor_msgs/Image`.
-If this is not case, you may need to create node to publish to such a topic.
+If this is not case, you may need to create a node to publish to such a topic.

 Make note of the topic where your robot is publishing camera frames.
 If you are unsure, start up your robot and run: `ros2 topic list`.
 Browse the topics and find the one that seems right.
 Verify the type by running `ros2 topic type <topic_name>`.